fdoyle/mocktopus/README.md

 todo:
 -----

+* error handling
+    * better exception handling
+    * get other people to implement the library and see where they screw up
+        * make sure these hot spots are noted in the readme
+        * make sure these failures have good logging
 * rotation support in ConfigurationActivity
 * support lists of "Primitives" (integers, etc)
 * expand on demo reddit api